smallwat3r/secretapi/README.md

 # SecretAPI

 SecretAPI is a lightweight, self-hostable API for securely sharing short-lived secrets such as passwords, tokens, or messages.
-Each secret is encrypted with a user-provided passphrase and stored temporarily in Redis with a chosen expiry time (1 hour, 6 hours, 1 day, or 3 days).
+Each secret is encrypted with a server-generated passphrase and stored temporarily in Redis with a chosen expiry time (1 hour, 6 hours, 1 day, or 3 days).

 A secret can only be read once with the correct passphrase.
 After that, it is deleted automatically.
 If a wrong passphrase is used too many times, the secret is permanently removed.